JosephDuffy/Persist/README.md

 # Persist

-Property wrapper for automatic thread-safe storage and retrieval of values.
+Property wrapper for automatic storage and retrieval of values.

 ## Usage